Andy-Hutch/Andy-Hutch/README.md

 ---

-### ✅ Why This Matters for Club America Administrator Role
+### ✅ Skills Demonstrated in My Projects

-- Projects demonstrate **strong data handling, analysis, and reporting skills** — directly relevant for compiling student contact data, tracking metrics, and CIP reporting.
+- Strong data handling, analysis, and reporting capabilities
-- **Automation and workflow optimization** projects show you can streamline repetitive tasks and save time.
-- Experience with **logs, monitoring, and structured documentation** reflects **attention to detail and process management**, which aligns with managing donations, materials, and program growth.
+- Automation and workflow optimization to improve efficiency
+- Attention to detail, structured documentation, and process management
+- Problem-solving and applied technical skills across cybersecurity and analytics

 ---